stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

   As I left the store, one old man with a long, white beard hurried after me and caught my arm.

-  &ldquo;I&rsquo;ll go wi&rsquo; ye, lad,&rdquo; he said. &ldquo;It do seem that I
-once heared my gran&rsquo;pap tell o&rsquo; su&rsquo;thin&rsquo; o&rsquo; the sort concernin&rsquo;
-old Dominie Slott.
-A queer old man I&rsquo;ve heared he were, but Vanderhoof&rsquo;s been worse.&rdquo;
+   "I'll go wi' ye, lad, " he said.
+"It do seem that I once heared my gran'pap tell o' su'thin' o' the sort concernin' old Dominie Slott.
+A queer old man I've heared he were, but Vanderhoof's been worse. "

-  Dominie Vanderhoof&rsquo;s grave was open and deserted when we arrived.
-Of course it could have been grave-robbers, the two of us agreed, and yet.&nbsp;.&nbsp;.&nbsp;.
+  Dominie Vanderhoof's grave was open and deserted when we arrived.
+Of course it could have been grave-robbers, the two of us agreed, and yet. . . .
 In the belfry the bottle which I had left upon the table was gone, though the fragments of the broken one were found on the floor.
 And upon the heap of yellow dust and crumpled clothing that had once been Abel Foster were certain immense footprints.